 It is organized at the Palace of Rumine, then the headquarters of the University of Lausanne, with whom Coubertin wanted to work closely.
 Through this meeting, he also wants to get better acquainted with the IOC in Lausanne, in the canton of Vaud and in Switzerland to prepare for future projects.
 Today, the Palace of Rumine houses the cantonal university library and many museums served by a monumental staircase.
 The aula of the university, where the opening ceremony of the congress takes place, is used today by the Grand Council (legislative) of the canton of Vaud.

-At the beginning of the First World War, Coubertin decides himself to establish the official headquarters of the IOC at Lausanne.
-Before, the headquarters of the IOC was at Coubertin’s residence in Paris.
+At the beginning of the First World War, Coubertin decides himself to establish the official headquarters of the lOC at Lausanne, Before, the headquarters of the lOC was at Couberun’s residence in Paris.